JoeMcCaffrey/AWSRetrieve/README.md

 This script takes 1 command line argument which is a .json file.

-The .json file should have the secret key, access key, ec2 region and tag.
+The .json file should have the secret key, access key, ec2 region, tag, field1, field2, and field3.

+The field1..3 can be changed to output diffrent meta data.

 ## Description